matrix-org/matrix-spec-proposals/proposals/2346-bridge-info-state-event.md

 ## Potential issues

+### We do not specify a "bridge type".

 The proposal intentionally sidesteps the 'bridge type' problem: Codifing what a portal, plumbed and gatewayed bridge look like in Matrix.
 For the time being, the event will not contain information about the type of bridge in a room but merely information about what is is connected to.

+### Anyone* can send this event into the room.

+This kinda goes for *any* event in Matrix, there is no way to determine a bridge across federation.
+The difference here is that we at least require the user for the ability to send state events into the room.
+If you are allowed to send arbitrary state events into the room, it's assumed you are somewhat trusted.

 ## Alternatives